 - 1/4 tsp ground cumin

 - 4 tbsp plain organic yoghurt or vegan alternative

 - 1 tbsp freshly chopped coriander/cilantro

 - In a small bowl combine all the ingredients for the sauce and set aside.

-- In a medium-sized pan heat the oil, add the onion and corn.
-Saute on medium to high heat for a few minutes until the onion softens.
+- In a medium-sized pan heat the oil, and add the onion and corn.
+Saute on medium-high heat for a few minutes until the onion softens.
 Then add the broccoli to the pan.
 Stir and fry until the broccoli softens slightly.
 The trick is to cook and soften the veggies but still retain a bit of crunch.
 Once cooked take off the heat, add the tomato and stir well.
 Drizzle with the sauce, mix well and sprinkle over the garnishes.
-Serve warm with your favourite Mexican main or use as a veggie burrito filling with beans and cheese.
+Serve warm with your favourite Mexican main or as a veggie burrito filling with black beans and cheese.